NoDivide/astrum/README.md

 ![](https://dl.dropboxusercontent.com/u/251342/astrum-gifs/astrum-edit-group.gif)

-**Note:** *If you change a groups name Astrum automatically updates all of the groups components.*
+**Note:** *If you change a groups name, Astrum automatically updates all of the groups components.*

 ## Listing Components<a href=“#listing-components”></a>
-Do see a list of all of the components in your pattern library you can use the `list` command:
+To see a list of all of the components in your pattern library, you can use the `list` command:

 `astrum list`